weishiuchang/writeups/onprem-istio/README.md

 # echo '172.18.100.0 helloworld.fireflyclass.com' >> /etc/hosts
 ```

 We used Google's simple golang app that just prints "Hello, World!" on port 8080.
 The Service exposes the pod internally to the cluster on port 80 while the Ingress maps the hostname `helloworld.fireflyclass.com` to that backend Service.
-The addition to `/etc/hosts` just gives us a pseudo-dns lookup for `helloworld.fireflyclass.com`.
+The addition to `/etc/hosts` gives us a pseudo-dns lookup for our Service.

 ```bash
 # curl -v http://helloworld.fireflyclass.com